-- lead the development of this policy throughout the school: - work closely with the Headteacher and the Deputy Headteacher; - ensure provision mapping is in place across the school: - work closely with the coordinator for assessment to track pupil progress of all groups by ensuring pupils: - o are making the expected level of progress - o are set challenging targets - o are supported to achieve their targets - measure the effectiveness of our inclusion programme by the analysis of the following data concerning pupils from different groups: - o individual pupil performance - o more able and gifted register - provide guidance and support to all staff; - provide training for all staff on induction and when the need arises; - keep up to date with new developments and resources; - review and monitor: - annually report to the Governing Body on the success and development of this policy
+- lead the development of this policy throughout the school. - work closely with the Headteacher and the Deputy Headteacher. - work closely with the coordinator for assessment to track pupil progress of all groups by ensuring pupils: - o are making the expected level of progress. - o are set challenging targets. - o are supported to achieve their targets. - Measure the effectiveness of our inclusion programme by the analysis of the following data concerning pupils from different groups: - o individual pupil performance - o more able and gifted register

+- Provide guidance and support to all staff. - Provide training for all staff on induction and when the need arises. - Keep up to date with new developments and resources. - Review and monitor termly. - Annually report to the Governing Body on the success and development of this policy.